How Does a Fuel Pump Work?

 Whether you're curious about your Acura, Alfa Romeo, AMG, or Audi, all fuel-operated cars have fuel pumps that work in the same way.
-A car's engine burns a mixture of gas and air to produce energy. gas is pumped along a pipe from the tank and mixed with air in the carburetor, from which the engine sucks in the mixture.
-A fuel pump draws gas out of the tank through a pipe to the carburetor.
-The pump may be mechanically worked by the engine - or it may be electric, in which case it is usually next to or even inside the fuel tank.
+A car's engine burns a mixture of gas and air to produce energy.
+Gas is pumped along a pipe from the tank and mixed with air in the fuel injection system, from which the engine sucks in the mixture.
+A fuel pump draws gas out of the tank through a pipe to the fuel injectors.
+The pump may be mechanically worked by the engine, or it may be electric, in which case it is usually next to or even inside the fuel tank.

 The following are some symptoms of a faulty fuel pump:

 Whining noise from the fuel tank - If you hear a screeching or whining noise coming from the fuel tank while the car is running, there may not be enough fuel, or you might have a damaged pump or a contaminant in the system.

 Difficulty starting - Because fuel pumps constantly run whenever the ignition is turned on, they can eventually wear out and weaken over time.
 A weak fuel pump may still pump fuel, but the vehicle may have trouble starting from the lack of pressure.
 A weakened fuel pump can cause the vehicle to take more cranks to start than normal, and in more serious cases, it might even cause the vehicle to require multiple turns of the key before it will start.